-In order to claim students as 4-year-old at-risk (KIDS grade 04), the following must be in place:
+In order to claim students as 4-year-old at-risk (KIDS grade 04), known as Preschool-Aged At-Risk in 2017 Senate Bill 19, the following must be in place:

-- A. District has an approved 4-Year-Old At-Risk program - B. Student must be four years old on or before August 31 of current school year - C. Student must not be of Kindergarten age (five years old on or before August 31) - i.
-Student must not be a special education student. - D. Student must meet one qualifying criteria listed below.
+- A. District operates an approved 4-Year-Old At-Risk program (now known as an Early Learning Kansans Program) - B. Student must be four years old on or before August 31 of current school year. - C. Student must not be of Kindergarten age (five years old on or before August 31). - D. Student must not also be receiving special education-funded services. - E. Student must meet at least one qualifying criteria listed below.

-Qualifying Criteria
+Qualifying Criteria: